Home » Diseases » Emergencies / First Aid for Dogs & Cats – General Information » Emergencies / First Aid A-Z » Allergic Reaction (Anaphylaxis)

 Microbiome-based Approaches: Research into the connection between gut microbiome and allergic diseases has led to new therapeutic concepts.
 Prebiotics, probiotics, and synbiotics are specifically used to modulate the microbiome and promote immune tolerance.
 Studies are investigating the efficacy of fecal microbiome transplantations in therapy-resistant allergic diseases.

-These research directions promise significant advances in the understanding, diagnosis, and treatment of allergic diseases in pets in the coming years, with the goal of improving the quality of life for affected animals and their owners.
+These research directions promise significant advances in the understanding, diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients., and treatment of allergic diseases in pets in the coming years, with the goal of improving the quality of life for affected animals and their owners.

 Frequently asked questions (FAQs)